 “Switching to organic crop consumption is equivalent to eating one or two additional portions of fruit or vegetables per day.”

 It can be quite hard to fit in lots of fruit and veg some days, so if eating organic means more nutrition than brilliant.
 I do try and buy organic as much as I can.
-When I remember I buy a box from Riverford, I find these really good value and they offer free delivery.
-I do forget and they don’t always have everything, so I try and visit local markets and of course I buy from supermarkets.
+I have a regular box from Riverford, I find these really good value and they offer free delivery.
+I also try and visit local markets and of course I buy from supermarkets.
 The organic choice now is brilliant – although most are packaged in ridiculous amounts of plastic which is so frustrating!!
 I did write to Waitrose about it as they seem to be one of the worst which surprises me – you can’t buy anything organic loose in there.
 Their answer was if they didn’t package the organic, then they would have to package the non-organic….grr…

 I think it makes sense that different produce will have varying levels of pesticides and such – certain fruit for example are prone to more diseases or pests so therefore would be sprayed or treated with more pesticides.
 To have some kind of guideline when choosing what to buy is quite helpful – I think that is the key with these lists – let them guide you rather than dictate.